kserkcho/SCEM/README.md

 use the function `SCEM.R` to implement this method.

-Example of implementing the above methods for our data (provided as `armenia`) can be found in vignettes folder.
-Other functions in this repository are used internally in the above-mentioned functions.
+Example of implementing the above methods for our data (provided as `armenia`) can be found in vignettes folder or
+<https://kserkcho.github.io/SCEM/>.
+Other functions in this repository
+are used internally in the above-mentioned functions.

 ## Contact